 Large-scale burning of trees for energy harms our forests, the climate, and local communities across the South.
 SELC is fighting to end Europe’s reliance on biomass energy while ensuring local, state, and federal lawmakers in the United States do not make the same mistakes made overseas.Heather Hillaker, SELC staff attorney

 Along with CO2, manufacturing and burning wood pellets produces harmful pollutants like nitrogen oxides, volatile organic compounds, hazardous air pollutants, and microscopic dust particles that contribute to serious health risks.
 The communities living closest to pellet manufacturing facilities throughout the southern U.S. are predominantly communities of color that already bear the brunt of environmental harms.
 These communities are exposed to increased air pollution and dust from these facilities, round-the-clock noise, local tree loss, and increased truck and rail traffic—all things that can negatively impact their health and quality of life.

 Increased regulations on the biomass industry are necessary to mitigate the growing impacts of climate change and protect the South’s natural resources.
-We are calling for an end to UK and European Union subsidies of the industry, a ban on the use of whole trees to create wood pellets and restrictions that keep national forests off-limits to biomass extractions.
-In addition, we believe biomass for power generation must be limited to genuine industrial wood waste, such as clean construction debris, sawdust, and other residue from lumber and wood processing.
+In order to reduce the environmental and community impacts of biomass energy, we are calling for an end to U.K. and European Union subsidies of the industry, a ban on the use of whole trees to create wood pellets and restrictions that keep national forests off-limits to biomass extractions.
+Additionally, we believe biomass for power generation must be limited to genuine industrial wood waste, such as clean construction debris, sawdust, and other residue from lumber and wood processing.

-Recently, biomass energy has received growing attention in the United States.
-We are committed to ensuring American lawmakers don’t make the same mistakes made in other countries and that policy makers know the threats the biomass industry poses to the climate, local communities, and the South’s air, water, and millions of acres of forest land.
+Recently, biomass energy has also received growing attention in the United States.
+We are committed to ensuring American lawmakers don’t make the same mistakes made in other countries and that policy makers are aware of the negative effects biomass energy poses to the climate, local communities, and the South’s air, water, and millions of acres of forest land.